 These instructions are for the Raspberry Pi OS Lite.
 Raspberry Pi OS used to be called Raspbian.

-As of the time of writing (mid-September 2025), the current version of Raspberry Pi OS is based on Debian Bookworm.
+As of the time of writing (late September 2025), the current version of Raspberry Pi OS is based on Debian Bookworm.
 Debian Trixie, the next version of Debian, has been released; a release of Raspberry Pi OS based on Debian Trixie is expected in a few months.
 The CM5 requires at least Bookworm.
 I recommend Raspberry Pi OS, since it is optimized for the Raspberry Pi hardware.
 I recommend using the Lite version, since the desktop environment is not needed for this application.
 On the CM4, we are also using the 64-bit version, since this takes best advantage of the CM4 hardware.
 On the CM5, there is only a 64-bit version.

 OS installation